fleetdm/fleet/handbook/company/communications.md

 ### Excluding calls from being recorded

 For those with a Gong seat or scheduling a call with someone in attendance that has a Gong seat who does not wish for their Zoom call with an external party to record, make sure your calendar event title contains `[no shadows]`.
 You can also read the [complete list of exclusion rules](https://docs.google.com/document/d/1OOxLajvqf-on5I8viN7k6aCzqEWS2B24_mE47OefutE/edit?usp=sharing).

+### Sharing a local Zoom recording

+In some instances, you may need to record a call locally (i.e. save the recording on your computer and not in the cloud ☁️).
+You can use the following steps to upload the call recording:
+1. Log into [Zoom](https://zoom.us/recording) using SSO (Single-Sign-On) and go to "Recordings".
+2. After the recording is finished processing (which sometimes can take a couple of hours), you will see the hotdog (or "overflow menu") menu appear.
+Select the call you want to share and use the hotdog menu to download all files.
+3. Rename the mp4 file to match the meeting name and prefix it with the date of the recording (e.g. "YYYY-MM-DD *Name of the calendar event*").
+4. Upload the mp4 recording to the [whiteboards folder](https://drive.google.com/drive/u/0/folders/1prO98fmB2WKzpubZ2-z0sju9dQ4ijpNE) in Google Drive.

 ## Levels of confidentiality